erikgroving/stockanalyzer/README.md

 * '5y'
 * 'max'

 Note that the more data you fetch, the more API messages you use.
+If the JSON data file exists for a ticker, the program will reuse that data file rather than re-fetch the data.

 If you need to switch the API token, modify the token in StockDataApi.py